Powerful typhoon pounds southern Japan; thousands evacuated

 In the hard-hit Kagoshima prefecture, more than 9,000 residents took shelter at evacuation centers Sunday.
 In the neighboring Miyazaki prefecture, another 4,700 people evacuated.

-Kyushu Electric Power Co. said more than 93,000 homes across the Kyushu island were without electricity Sunday because of damage to power lines and facilities.
+Kyushu Electric Power Co. said more than 93,000 homes across Kyushu were without electricity Sunday because of damage to power lines and facilities.

-Footage on NHK television showed a pachinko pinball parlor with part of its glass wall shattered by the gust in the Kanoya city in Kagoshima.
-Elsewhere in the prefecture, an elderly woman suffered a minor injury as she fell, NHK said.
+Footage on NHK television showed a pachinko pinball parlor with part of its glass wall shattered by the gust in Kanoya city in Kagoshima.
+Elsewhere in the prefecture, an elderly woman suffered a minor injury after falling, NHK said.

-Hundreds of domestic flights in and out of the region have been canceled and more are planned to be grounded in western Japan through Tuesday as the typhoon headed northeast, according to Japan Airlines and All Nippon Airways.
+Hundreds of domestic flights have been canceled and more are planned to be grounded in western Japan through Tuesday as the typhoon headed northeast, according to Japan Airlines and All Nippon Airways.

 Public transportation including trains and buses in Kagoshima and Miyazaki were suspended throughout Sunday.
-Railway operators said bullet trains on the Kyushu island have been suspended.
+Railway operators said bullet trains on Kyushu island also have been suspended.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.